AC Optimal Power Flow

 Initial primal values are determined based on the generator and voltage fields within the AcOptimalPowerFlow type.
 By default, these values are initially established using the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles:

-Users have the flexibility to adjust these values according to their specifications, which will then be used as the initial primal values when executing the solve! function.
+Users can adjust these values, which will then be used as the initial primal values when executing the solve! function.

 Using AC Power Flow

-In this perspective, users have the capability to conduct the AC power flow analysis and leverage the resulting solution to configure initial primal values.
-Here is an illustration of how this can be achieved:
+In this perspective, users can run the AC power flow analysis and use the resulting solution to set initial primal values.
+For example:

 flow = newtonRaphson(system)

 Dual variables, often referred to as Lagrange multipliers or Kuhn-Tucker multipliers, represent the shadow prices or marginal costs associated with constraints.
 The assignment of initial dual values occurs when the solve! function is executed.
-Initially, the initial dual values are unknown, but users can access and manually set them.
-For example:
+By default, dual values are undefined, but users can manually assign them using the addDual! function.

-To establish the AC optimal power flow problem, we utilize the acOptimalPowerFlow function.
-After setting up the problem, we can use the solve! function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes angles:
+To establish the AC optimal power flow problem, use the acOptimalPowerFlow function.
+After setting up the problem, use the solve! function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes and angles:

-By executing this function, we will obtain the solution with the optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles.
+solve!(analysis)Executing this function produces the solution with the optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles.

 Objective Value

-To obtain the objective value of the optimal power flow solution, we can use the objective_value function:
+To obtain the objective value of the optimal power flow solution, use the objective_value function:

 Dual Variables